jets-mms-fom/mms_fom/README.md

 The repository includes xml files for each module within the FOM, along with a PDF that provides a full description of the MMS FOM.

-The MMS FOM is currently on Version 2.0.0 with several updates planned for Version 3, including:
+The MMS FOM is currently on Version 3.0.0.
+Recent changes include

-* Improved body location enumerators/attributes
+* Improved body location enumerators/attributes based on the FMA standard
 * New physical injury descriptions
 * Expanded signs and symptoms
 * New learner action classes